 - 1 elective course

-- Comprehensive exams in the first and second fields completed in the Fall of the second year (view guidelines)
+- Comprehensive exams in the first and second fields completed in the Fall of the second year (view guidelines in the Political Science graduate handbook)

 - A cognate skill completed in the second year such as a second language test or extra methodology course (qualitative or quantitative methods)